 7. Seek Multiple Income Sources

-Working as a freelancer can be hard: you have months where cash flows and months where you don’t earn a dollar.
-That’s why it’s highly advisable to put your feet in more shoes and trying seeking multiple income sources.
+Working as a freelancer can be hard: you have months where you don’t earn a dollar cash flows and months.
+That’s why it’s highly advisable to put your feet in more shoes and seek multiple income sources.

 Another way is by building a side gig to earn passively.
 Investment is another option, but it goes beyond being a freelancer or not.